What Critical Role is Teaching Us About the Magic of Group Storytelling

 Doing the homework

-It’s a game of creating possibilities and potential, fleshed out enough to give each a unique flavor, but not too unique to stop them being reusable in a different scenario.
-It’s a balance of writing enough to be prepared, but not too much that it can’t all be thrown out and reworked at a moment’s notice.
+Great Liveplay DnD doesn’t just happen on stream.
+There are hours of pre-planning that go into telling a great story.
+Hours of work before the show to set the storytellers up for greatness.
+It’s not as simple as just writing a script.
+It’s a game of creating possibilities and potential, writing enough to be prepared, but not too much that it can’t all be reworked at a moment’s notice.
 Planning for the unexpected, and expecting to be surprised.

 “Part of the preparation is getting to know enough about the world and the kind of story that you are hoping to tell, (…) so that when you start, you can let all of that preparation go and just ride with the player’s actions and agency.”
-(4)
+(5)

-Or as Brennan Lee Mulligan succinctly puts it:
+Or, as Brennan Lee Mulligan succinctly puts it:

 “Make it matter, make it count, hit the beat, keep it moving”